 ABAS 27th Annual Golf Invitational- On September 13, 2015, the Foundation holds its 27th Annual Golf Invitational at Turkey Creek Golf Club, with a shotgun start at 8:00 a.m., and awards luncheon following.
 As a special player prize, each golfer will receive a free round of golf at Turkey Creek.
 We are pleased to announce that the 2018 Lady Barons (of the storied Sacramento Barons Basketball Organization) and their friends and families will be joining us on course this year.

-ABAS 13th Annual Wine & Food Tasting- On May 14, 2015, the Foundation holds its 13th Annual Wine & Food Tasting at the Pavilions Shopping Center off Fair Oaks Boulevard.
-The Wine Tasting is a pleasant and fun-filled evening, with delicious drinks and food, an excellent silent auction, delightful music, and wonderful company.
+ABAS 13th Annual Wine & Food Tasting- On May 14, 2015, the Foundation held its 13th Annual Wine & Food Tasting at the Pavilions Shopping Center off Fair Oaks Boulevard.
+The Wine Tasting was a pleasant and fun-filled evening, with delicious drinks and food, an excellent silent auction, delightful music, and wonderful company.